codebat-hasan/code-generation-poc/README.md

    * **Refine** the generated code
    * **Revert** the changes
 5. If you choose **Refine**, input the specific changes you want.
 The CLI will apply those changes and regenerate the code.

 ---

+## 6. Integrate with Coding Agent (GitHub Copilot)

+To assist with refining or extending the generated code, you can integrate GitHub Copilot in VSCode.

+### Setup

+1. Install the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) in Visual Studio Code.
+2. Create a file at `.github/copilot-guideline.md` in your project.

+### Purpose

+The `copilot-guideline.md` file provides Copilot with context and best practices specific to your project.
+This helps Copilot align with your coding standards and design system when generating or fixing code.

+### Example Use Cases

+* **Fixing Design Issues:** Ask Copilot to adjust layout, spacing, or style inconsistencies in Builder.io-generated code.
+* **Refactoring Components:** Prompt Copilot to break a large component into smaller modular components.
+* **Enforcing Guidelines:** Ensure Copilot-generated code uses Tailwind CSS, follows the BEM naming convention, and adheres to `.builderrules`.

+> Tip: Include examples and do's/don'ts in the `copilot-guideline.md` to improve Copilot’s output quality.

+---